Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Luxury/Full Custom Design $10,000+

-These costs can be significantly higher if substantial structural changes are needed or if the bathroom requires complete reconfiguration.
+Costs can increase if major structural changes are required or if the bathroom needs a full redesign.

 Factors That Influence Pricing